Did you know that the average shopping cart abandonment rate is hovering around 70%?

 And, what do you see?

-A landing pages filled with dozens of form fields asking for your personal data.
+A landing page filled with dozens of form fields asking for your personal data.

 Still feel like buying that product that got you so excited?